cockroachdb/docs/cockroachcloud/managing-cmek.md

 Customer-Managed Encryption Keys (CMEK) for {{ site.data.products.dedicated }} allows the customer to delegate responsibility for the work of encrypting their application data to Cockroach Labs, while maintaining the ability to completely revoke Cockroach Labs' access with a single operation.

-This page walks the user through the process of enabling Customer-Managed Encryption Keys (CMEK) for your {{ site.data.products.dedicated }} cluster.
+This page guides the user through the process of enabling Customer-Managed Encryption Keys (CMEK) for your {{ site.data.products.dedicated }} cluster.

 See also: